Relief of South America and minerals. Landforms of South America

 Ferrous metal ores

-Iron(deposits in Venezuela).
-It is used for smelting steel and alloys; it is contained in the composition of such minerals as limonite, hematite, chamosite, magnetite, etc.
+Iron(fields in Venezuela).
+It is used for the smelting of steel and alloys, and is contained in minerals such as limonite, hematite, chamosite, magnetite, etc.

-Manganese(deposits in Brazil).
-It is used in the smelting of alloy cast iron and steel.
+Manganese(fields in Brazil).
+It is used in the smelting of alloyed cast iron and steel.

-Chrome ores(reserves in Brazil).
-Chromium is an indispensable component of heat-resistant and stainless steel.
+Chrome ores(stocks in Brazil).
+Chromium is an essential component of heat-resistant and stainless steel.

-Represented by bauxite reserves, from which aluminum(appreciated due to its lightness, hypoallergenicity and ease of processing), vanadium and tungsten ores.
+Represented by reserves of bauxite, from which they produce aluminum(valued for its lightness, hypoallergenicity and ease of processing), vanadium And tungsten ores.

-There are huge deposits copper ores(copper is widely used in the electrical and engineering industries).
+There are huge deposits copper ores(copper is widely used in electrical and mechanical engineering industries).

-The continent is rich platinum and silver ores, as well as deposits gold.
-Noble metals are extremely resistant to corrosion and have a special brilliance in products used for the production of jewelry, expensive tableware and luxury goods, as well as in industry.
+The continent is rich platinum And silver ores, as well as deposits gold.
+Noble metals are exceptionally resistant to corrosion and have a special shine in products; they are used for the production of jewelry, expensive tableware and luxury items, as well as in industry.

 Ores of rare and rare earth metals

-Niobium and tantalum- rare metals used for the production of high-strength alloys and metal-cutting tools.
-Rare earth metals are found on the continent in the composition lithium, niobium and beryllium ores.
+Niobium And tantalum- rare metals used for the production of high-strength alloys and metal-cutting tools.
+Rare earth metals are found on the continent in lithium, niobium And beryllium ores.

 Non-metallic minerals of the continent: